M.S. Humanitarian Engineering and Science: Geophysics

-Broadly defined, Humanitarian Geophysics focuses on applying the principles of geophysics to improve the lives of disadvantaged communities and the natural environments in which they live.
+This track applies the principles of geophysics to improve the lives of communities and the natural environments in which they exist

 • Locating new groundwater resources